top of page

 DD: Nodaway Gavin Sakia 4*M

-Frank came to us as something of a surprise/miracle.
+Frank came to us as something of a miracle.
 His dam, Savannah, was an ADGA Spotlight Sale doe in 2022, but she had to be scratched at the last minute for an illegible tattoo.
 Our wonderful colleagues - longtime Alpine breeder Phil at Chateau Briant and ADGA director Tom Cox - wound up purchasing her and we in turn purchased Frank out of her first breeding in 2024. â€‹â€‹â€‹

 Frank is from legendary lines.
 Nodaway has bred French Alpines for over 30 years and are notable for their huge, productive, extremely deep and dairy does, a style we are aiming for in our own breeding program.
 These lines are getting a bit hard to find, so we feel very fortunate to have Frank here with us.
 His dam Savannah is doing around 12 pounds a day as a first freshener.